GunjanKadu/Instat/README.md

     9.Star a channel or private chat
     10.Info About the channel created
     11.Analytics such as top poster in the channel and...
+    12.Theme picker for users to choose different themes for the application